 Memorial services were held at the same time at 10 o'clock Tuesday morning at the Catholic Church in Ajo, for those unable to attend in California.

-Surviving Mr. Curley are his wife Phyllis, and two daughters Muriel, and Mrs. Lee Platt (Phyllis).
+Surviving Mr. Curley are his wife Phyllis, and two daughters Muriel, and Mrs. Lee Platt (Phyllis).-- -- (Editorial Note)

 We are indebted to the Tucson Star for the following good and condensed story of the life and activities of "Mike" Curley appearing in that paper July 14.
 However, "Mike" Curley, we believe, had no middle name or initial.
-At any rate, while in Ajo he was officially just "M. Curley".
+At any rate, while in Ajo he was officially just "M. Curley".-- -- The story:

 Michael J. Curley, 71, the man who with the late Gen. John C. Greenway, developed the New Cornelia mine and the model mining camp of Ajo from a scattered number of small claims into the great copper producer it is today, died last night in the hospital at Santa Monica, California.
 That state having been his home since his retirement from the active post of manager of the New Cornelia in December, 1939.